corrode/corrode.github.io/content/blog/lifetimes/index.md

 Here, `'de` means "this lifetime is tied to the deserializer".
 Suddenly, that syntax makes a lot more sense!

-Think of lifetimes like type signatures: both can be inferred, but sometimes it's clearer to spell them out to avoid mistakes.
+Think of lifetimes like type signatures: most of the time, they can be inferred, but at times it's clearer to spell them out to avoid mistakes.
 Plus, these explicit annotations double as useful documentation.

 ## Conclusion

-At the start of my Rust journey, I worried about lifetimes way too much.
-I thought it's the key to understanding Rust and that I need to master it to write good code.
-But the truth is, you don't need to worry about lifetimes most of the time.
+At the start of my Rust journey, I worried way too much about lifetimes.
+I thought they were the key to understanding Rust and that I need to master them to write idiomatic code.
+But it turns out you don't need to worry about lifetimes most of the time.
 The compiler does a great job of inferring lifetimes for you, and you should only add them when you have a good reason to do so.